 Since 2008 Sofidel has made public commitments for the reduction of its greenhouse gas emissions, certifying its inventory of emissions by third-party and independent bodies annually.

-Sofidel invested in ten years (2009 – 2018) about 100 million euros in cogeneration plants and energy production from renewable sources (photovoltaic and hydroelectric), biomass power plants and energy efficiency.
+Sofidel invested in twelve years (2009 – 2020) about 100 million euros in cogeneration plants and energy production from renewable sources (photovoltaic and hydroelectric), biomass power plants and energy efficiency.

 Sofidel’s greenhouse gas (GHG) emissions reduction targets to 2030 (scopes 1 and 2) have been approved by the Science Based Targets initiative (SBTi) as consistent with reductions required to keep warming to well-below 2°C, in line with the goals of the Paris Agreement.

 Sofidel’s commitment toward the SBTi milestone is pursued through a significant use of renewable electricity and the increasing introduction of systems for optimizing energy consumption at its production sites.
 The Group has a long collaboration with the most important paper and energy technology developers, ready to experiment innovative low-carbon solutions.